 The problems found in STEM-related careers are also present in many other types of jobs.
 Regardless of an employer’s reasoning, it is against California and federal law to pay workers less money because of their gender.
 It is also illegal for employers to discriminate against women because they have familial obligations.
 Women who have evidence of gender discrimination should contact an attorney to explore available legal options.

-The Los Angeles employment law attorneys at the Law Offices of Kesluk, Silverstein & Jacob can help workers who have been subjected to gender discrimination.
+The Los Angeles employment law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. can help workers who have been subjected to gender discrimination.